\textit{Versteasch du mi?} Computational and Socio-Linguistic Perspectives on GenAI, LLMs, and Non-Standard Language: Case Study: LLMs and South Tyrolean dialect(s)

-When evaluating the resourcefulness, in terms of available language resources and technologies, of South Tyrolean dialects, one first runs up against the problem that South Tyrolean does not have a specific ISO-639 code, which, as previously discussed, means it is not catalogued in NLP resources.
+When evaluating the availability of language resources and technologies for South Tyrolean dialects, one first runs up against the problem that South Tyrolean does not have a specific ISO-639 code, which, as previously discussed, means it is not catalogued in NLP resources.
 As Table~\ref{tab_res_gv} shows, there are only ISO-codes for broader groups of German dialects, such as Upper Saxon, Allemanic, Swabian or Bavarian, which makes only language resources with these codes trackable.
-South Tyrolean dialects are thereby included within the broader group of Bavarian dialects, spoken through most of Austria (with the exception of Vorarlberg in the west) and most of Bavaria.
+South Tyrolean dialects are thereby included within the broader group of Bavarian dialects.
 While the Table shows that there are some language resources for Bavarian - especially in comparison to many other German dialect groups represented - it is impossible to see at first glance whether this actually also represents South Tyrolean varieties.
+However, there are some resources available outside of these large collections and a comprehensive list is maintained by \cite{blaschke-etal-2023-survey} on GitHub\footnote{\url{https://github.com/mainlp/germanic-lrl-corpora}}.